MASTERPC-CIA/puntopymes/wp-content/plugins/portfolio-gallery/readme.txt

 = Is the payment for Portfolio Gallery pro version one-time of per (month,year..)? = The payment for Pro license is one-time and for life.

-= How to install the PRO version of Portfolio Gallery??
-In order to install pro version of the plugin, simply follow these steps:**
+= How to install the PRO version of Portfolio Gallery?
+In order to install pro version of the plugin, simply follow these steps: =

 *  1) delete your free version of portfolio gallery